andresheredia1/HyBayesCal-pckg/README.md

 ```
 pip install package_name
 ```
-## Folders and Files
+## Package Folders and Files
 ***

 ### env-scripts
 This folder contains the bash `.sh` files to activate Telemac and HBCenv environments, which are necessary to run the package.
-It is important that prior to running the package, you open each file and modify the directories based on your system.
+It is important that prior to running the package for the first time, to open each file and modify the directories based on your system.
+Within this folder you will find 2 bash .sh files:

-`activateHBCtelemac.sh`: Bash file that activates Telemac and the Python environment for the first run.
+**`activateHBCtelemac.sh`**: Bash file that activates Telemac and the Python environment for the first run.
 Change the paths according to the following recommendations.
 * `TELEMAC_CONFIG_DIR=/full/path/to/configs/folder/in/telemac`
 * `TELEMAC_CONFIG_NAME`= Name of Telemac compiler bash script `.sh` `pysource.template.sh` (i.e. pysource.gfortranHPC.sh).
 * `HBCenv_DIR=/full/path/to/HBCenv`

-`activateTM.sh`: Bash file that activates Telemac.
+**`activateTM.sh`**: Bash file that activates Telemac.
 * Modify `TELEMAC_CONFIG_DIR`= and `TELEMAC_CONFIG_NAME`= as mentioned above.

 **Tip:** Make sure to test a single Telemac simulation from telemac/examples/.
 You can refer to Telemac Installation Guide if help needed at: [OpenTelemac.org](http://wiki.opentelemac.org/doku.php?id=installation_on_linux)